henri/spb/README.md

 ### :cookie: What are Cookies?

-[HTTP/HTTPS](https://wikipedia.org/wiki/HTTP) the primary protocal supporrted by a web browser (certinally not the only one) is stateless.
+[HTTP/HTTPS](https://wikipedia.org/wiki/HTTP) the primary protocal supporrted by a web browser (not the only one) is stateless.
 Because every request is independent the web server (at the HTTP/HTTPS level) has no memory of previous request(s).
 One function of cookies is to give the web server a way to recognize a session across these indivudal requests.

 Web browser cookies essentially are data chunks which a website is able to request your browser store within your browsers profile or in memory.
 Different browsers handle the implimentation specifics of cookie storage and hadneling differenty.